kjolley/BIGSdb_documentation/rest.rst

   '50-99x', '>100x', or any positive integer (only required for Illumina)
 * assembly [string] - assembly method: either 'de novo' or 'mapped'
 * software [string] - name of assembly software
-* sequences [string] - either single sequence of multiple sequences in FASTA format
+* sequences [string] - either single raw sequence or multiple sequences in FASTA format

  **Profile submissions**